Ivordir/YALPS/README.md

 Nevertheless, below are the results from some benchmarks comparing YALPS to other solvers.
 Each solver was run 30 times for each benchmark problem.
-A full garbage collection was manually trigged before starting each solver's 30 trials.
+A full garbage collection was manually triggered before starting each solver's 30 trials.
-The averages and standard deviations are measured in miliseconds.
+The averages and standard deviations are measured in milliseconds.
 Slowdown is calculated as `mean / fastest mean`.
 The benchmarks were run on ts-node v10.9.1 and node v19.8.1.
-Your milage may vary in a browser setting.
+Your mileage may vary in a browser setting.

 <pre>
 Monster 2: 888 constraints, 924 variables, 112 integers: